-In general, octopus life spans are either 1-2 years or 3-5 years depending on species.
+In general, octopus life spans are either 1-2 years or 3-5 years depending on the species.
 Life histories of six of the seven species in the Bering Sea are largely unknown.
 Enteroctopus dofleini has been studied extensively (primarily in waters of northern Japan and western Canada), and its life history will be reviewed here.
 General life histories of the other six species are inferred from what is known about other members of the genus.

-E. dofleini is sexually mature after approximately three years.
+E. dofleini are estimated to mature at 1.5 - 3 years in Japanese waters (Kanamaru and Yamashita 1967, Motett 1975).
 In Japan, females weigh between 10 - 15 kg at maturity while males are 7 - 17 kg (Kanamaru and Yamashita, 1967).
-E. dofleini in the Bering Sea may mature at larger sizes given the more productive waters in the Bering Sea.
-E. dofleini in Japan move to deeper waters to mate during July - October and move to shallower waters to spawn during October - January.
-There is a two-month lag time between mating and spawning.
-This time may be necessary for the females to consume extra food to last the seven months required for hatching of the eggs, during which time the female guards and cleans the eggs but does not feed.
+In British Columbia male E. dofleini were found to mature at around 12.5 kg with females thought to mature at larger sizes (Robinson 1983).
+E. dofleini are problematic to age due to a documented lack of beak growth checks and soft chalky statoliths (Robinson and Hartwick 1986).
+Therefore the determination of age at maturity is difficult for this species.
+E. dofleini in Japan move to deeper waters to mate during July - October and move to shallower waters to spawn during October - January (Kanamaru 1964).
+It is assumed female E. dofleini store sperm with a delay between mating and spawning (Kanamaru 1964) and this phenomenon has been documented in an aquarium study of octopus in British Columbia (Gabe 1975).
 E. dofleini is a terminal spawner, females die after the eggs hatch while males die shortly after mating.
-While females may have 60,000 - 100,000 eggs in their ovaries, only an average of 50,000 eggs are laid (Kanamaru, 1964).
+The fecundity of this species in Japanese waters has been estimated at 30,000 to 100,000 eggs per female (Kanamaru 1964, Motett 1975, Sato 1996).
+Gabe estimated a female in captivity in British Columbia laid 35,000 eggs and it appears likely fecundity is similar in this region.
 Hatchlings are approximately 3.5 mm.
-Mottet (1975) estimated survival to 6 mm at 4%, while survival to 10 mm was estimated to be 1%; mortality at the 1-2 year stage was also estimated to be high (Hartwick, 1983).
+Mottet (1975) estimated survival to 6 mm at 4%, while survival to 10 mm was estimated to be 1%; mortality at the 1-2 year stage was also estimated to be high (Hartwick 1983).
+Large numbers of planktonic larvae of this species have been captured in offshore waters of the Aleutian Islands during June through August.
+These juveniles were assumed to be hatched out in the coastal waters along the Aleutian Islands and transported by the Alaska Stream (Kubodera 1991).
 Since the highest mortality occurs during the larval stage it is likely that ocean conditions have the largest effect on the number of E. dofleini in the Bering Sea and large fluctuations in numbers of E. dofleini should be expected.
 Based on larval data, E. dofleini is the only octopus in the Bering Sea with a planktonic larval stage.

 The undescribed species Octopus n. sp. is a small-sized species, maximum total length < 15 cm.
 Although little is known about this species, a start at estimating its life history could come from what we know of Octopus rubescens, another small species of Octopus found in the North Pacific.
-O. rubescens lives 1 - 2 years and is also a terminal spawner, likely maturing after 1 year.
+O. rubescens lives 1-2 years and is also a terminal spawner, likely maturing after 1 year.
 O. rubescens has a planktonic stage while the new species of Octopus does not.
-Females of the new species have approximately 80 - 120 eggs.
+Females of the new species have approximately 80-120 eggs.
 The eggs of Octopus n. sp. are likely much larger as benthic larvae are often bigger; they could take up to six months or more to hatch.
 In the most recent groundfish survey of the East Bering Sea Slope this was the most abundant octopus collected, multiple specimens were collected in over 50% of the tows.